mucahitkls/tech_notes/Design Patterns/Examples/Command Design Pattern in Real-Life Coding.md

 ```

 **Improvements**:
-- **Decoupling**: The command manager is decoupled from the editor's actions.
+- **[[Decoupling in Software Development|Decoupling]]**: The command manager is decoupled from the editor's actions.
 It only knows about the command interface.
 - **Undo/Redo functionality**: You can easily implement undo/redo functionality by maintaining a history of commands.
 - **Macro functionality**: You can easily create macros by executing a series of commands.